Blissgig/Lounge/README.md

 I have a multi-monitor setup at home and created a hacked together piece of software to play media while I code, play games or just in the background.
 This is a replacement for that software, but much more.
 It connects to addressable LEDs to affect them based on situations within the application.

-March 8, 2018: Happy to report first alpha version ready for testing.
+March 9, 2018: Happy to report second alpha version ready for testing.

 ------------------------------------------------
 Specifications: